antoine77340/MIL-NCE_HowTo100M/README.md

 ```

 Finally the preprocessed HowTo100M videos (12Tb in total) can be downloaded by filling this Google form: https://forms.gle/hztrfnFQUJWBtiki8.
-We advise you save the HowTo100M videos as well as the caption files in a fast access disk such as SSDs disks to significantly speedup the training.
+We advise you save the HowTo100M videos as well as the caption files on fast access disks such as SSDs disks to significantly speedup the training.

 ## Training MIL-NCE on HowTo100M

-The following command trains the model on a single node, uses all of its GPU and checkpoints the model in the directory checkpoint/milnce, the log are written in the *log* directory.
+The following command trains the S3D model on a single node, uses all of its GPU and checkpoints the model in the directory checkpoint/milnce, the log are written in the *log* directory.
-Do not forget to replace *path_to_howto_csv* by the path to the HowTo100M csv cation files and *path_to_howto_videos* to the path where the HowTo100M videos were downloaded.
+Do not forget to replace *path_to_howto_csv* by the path to the HowTo100M csv caption files and *path_to_howto_videos* to the path where the HowTo100M videos were downloaded.

 ```sh
 python main_distributed.py --n_display=1 \